dangerstone/peep-learning/README.md

 * Wang, Y.; Zhou, J.; Zhang, C.; Luo, Z.; Han, X.; Ji, Y.; Guan, J. “Bird Object Detection: Dataset Construction”, Model Performance Evaluation, and Model Lightweighting.
 Animals 2023, 13, 2924, doi: 10.3390/ani13182924.
 * Niemi, J.; Tanttu, J.T.
 “Deep Learning Case Study for Automatic Bird Identification”.
 Appl.
 Sci.
 2018, 8, 2089, doi: 10.3390/app8112089.

+# Git Setup

+We defined the data setup in [preprocess](preprocess.ipynb).
+This was where we split our dataset into, train, test and validation sets.

+Our train function, datapaths ect. are defined in [setup](setup.ipynb).
+It is also in this notebook together with [extraFunctions](extraFunctions.ipynb) we defined our print functions for accuracy, loss and so on.

+The rest of the notebooks are different stages of our experiments during the creating of our final model.
+Some important ones to note is the notebooks [basemodel](basemodel.ipynb), [finetuning](finetuning.ipynb) and [finetuningaug](finetuningaug.ipynb).